jgithaiga/nativescript-sms-inbox/README.md

 ### Android

 To read sms inbox in the phone without user interaction on Android your app must request permission.
 The following must be in your app's AndroidManifest.xml.
-The plugin should add this for you if it does not exist already.

 ```xml
 <uses-permission android:name="android.permission.READ_SMS" />